 There are over 200,000 volumes in the history book collection with especially strong collections in biography, travel, wars involving the United States, the West, Native Americans, and Los Angeles area history.

-The California Index, an online resource which may be accessed through the LAPL website, indexes information about people, places, and events that have had a significant impact on life in Southern California.
+The California Index, an online resource that may be accessed through the library website, indexes information about people, places, and events that have had a significant impact on life in Southern California.
 It is also a guide to the department's California Biography and Vertical Files, which include clippings from journal and newspaper articles, and various ephemera on subjects of local interest.
 Some of this content has been digitized and is available online through the California Index.

 The Genealogy Collection at Central Library numbers more than 40,000 volumes, including more than than 10,000 genealogies.
 A family name index to the collection is available through the databases link on the library home page.
 "The Clan of Tomkyns" by Robert Angus Tompkins is now available online as a PDF.

 The Map Collection at Central Library is one of the largest in American public libraries, with over 200,000 maps, 2,000 atlases, 1000 gazetters and over 1000 books supporting the study of maps and mapping.

 The collection features United States Geological Survey topographic maps for the entire United States, nautical charts for domestic and international waters, historic street maps of Los Angeles dating back to 1849, historic street guides to 1925, and the Library of Congress collection of Sanborn Fire Insurance Atlases on microfilm and online covering the state of California.

 The History Department has current subscriptions to selected newspapers published throughout California, along with a representative sampling of papers from other states.
 Newspapers published in languages in other than English are kept in the International Languages Department.
 For information on older issues of newspapers, please consult the library catalog's Periodical Holdings.

-See Los Angeles Area Newspapers by Decade for a list of Los Angeles area newspapers by decade click here .
+See Los Angeles Area Newspapers by Decade for a list of Los Angeles area newspapers by decade.